-The SSA has specific criteria on what qualifies as being disabled for benefits purposes.
+The Social Security Administration has specific criteria on what qualifies as being disabled for benefits purposes.
 Someone will be considered disabled by SSA if they:

-- Has already been disabled for over a year, will be disabled for over a year, or will die from their ailment.
+- have already been disabled for over a year, will be disabled for over a year, or will die from their ailment.

 Common Injuries in Social Security Disability Claims

 While there are many different types of injuries and illnesses that can qualify for benefits, some conditions are more common than others.
 The following is a list of the most common types of disabilities that qualify for benefits.